Free to USA, Ireland, and UK – OTHER LOCATIONS are calculated at checkout.

 All of our trees are planted on 10 acres of lakeside land located in North County Dublin, nearby the small village of Naul.

-3 bulbs are planted along with every tree.
-The area has been seeded with 1.5 million native Irish Wildflowers and 1000’s of bordering sunflowers.
+3 bulbs are planted for every tree.
+The woodland boundary has been seeded with millions of native Irish Wildflowers.

 Every tree planted is a contribution to the woodland and to the environment.